 How to Start a Wireframe Project

+An empty wireframe can be intimidating.
 You want the end result, a wireframe that takes the idea in your head and makes it real.
 And you know that at a certain point you'll get into "the zone" where the friction disappears and designing feels almost effortless.

 But now it's still a blank page.